1935 Alberta general election

-The 1935 Alberta general election was held on August 22, 1935, to elect members of the Legislative Assembly of Alberta.
+The 1935 Alberta general election was held on August 22, 1935, to elect members of the 8th Alberta Legislature in the Legislative Assembly of Alberta.
 The newly founded Social Credit Party of Alberta won a sweeping victory, unseating the 14-year government of the United Farmers of Alberta.
 It was one of only five times that Alberta has changed governments.

 Premier John E. Brownlee had resigned on July 10, 1934, when he was sued and found liable for the seduction of a young clerk working in the Attorney-General's office.
 Although the verdict was immediately set aside by the presiding judge, the scandal seriously damaged the UFA's reputation among socially conservative Albertans.
 Provincial Treasurer Richard G. Reid succeeded him, but was unable to change the party's fortunes.
 The government had fallen into disfavour as it had proven unable to address the Depression, which had hit Alberta particularly hard, and due to the government's unwillingness to accede to demands to adopt Social Credit policies and programs.

 Social Credit won 56 of the 63 seats in the legislature, and over 50% of the popular vote, well beyond even the most optimistic Socred projections.
 Many of those gains came at the expense of the UFA, which lost all of its seats in one of the worst defeats ever suffered by a provincial government in Canada.
 Reid and Brownlee, for instance, were heavily defeated by Socred challengers, with Reid being pushed into third place.
-The UFA did receive 11 percent of the vote so its due share was about ten members - the province's limited use of PR did not ensure that it won any seats at all.
+The UFA did receive 11 per cent of the vote so its due share was about ten members - the province's limited use of PR did not ensure that it won any seats at all.

 The UFA's wipeout happened just a month after the Prince Edward Island Tories lost all 18 of their seats at that year's provincial election.
 A similar wipeout would not happen again until the 1987 New Brunswick general election, when the governing New Brunswick Tories lost all 39 of their seats.